Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Raya Nassiri about 3 years ago
+Raya Nassiri over 3 years ago

 The union (OEA) is an INTEREST GROUP in service of teachers, not students.
 Their misinformation narrative to teachers and the public reflects the preservation of a broken system that has undermined student outcomes with its actions - defending failure and insulating its membership from accountability.
 ERES is outperforming its OUSD neighbors by a large margin, the CA Dept. of Ed. shows this clearly.
 Yet, if ERES mirrored the performance of its OUSD neighbors, they'd have been closed, not having met the charter renewal criteria.
 If only OUSD held its own schools to the same standard as its charters.
 Fruitvale, Allendale, H. Mann, Global Fam. fail kids year after year, yet get green-lit every August for a new school year.
 Even if OUSD had the courage to be good stewards of our kid's education beyond their own political aspirations, OEA would never allow teachers to be held to a high standard of performance where there were consequences for mediocrity and incentives for excellence.